The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Global anycast instances 100+

-Verisign has maintained 28 consecutive years of 100% DNS resolution uptime — an engineering achievement that simultaneously justifies its existence and obscures its risk.
-The 2002 DDoS attack that took down 7 of 13 root servers left Verisign's infrastructure untouched.
-The 2016 Mirai botnet attack against Dyn knocked out Twitter, Netflix, and PayPal — but didn't affect .com resolution because it targeted a different DNS layer.
+Verisign has reported more than two decades of uninterrupted .com DNS resolution — an engineering achievement that simultaneously justifies its existence and obscures its risk.
+The 2002 DDoS attack that took down most of the root servers left Verisign's .com infrastructure untouched; the 2016 Mirai attack against Dyn knocked out Twitter, Netflix, and PayPal but didn't affect .com resolution because it targeted a different DNS layer.

 The paradox: Verisign's reliability makes the dependency invisible.
 Because .com never goes down, organizations never build alternatives.
-Only 17% of Global 2000 companies employ DNS redundancy.
-The cost of a US Internet outage is estimated at $458.9 million per hour.
-Since .com represents roughly 44% of all resolved domains, a .com-specific failure would affect nearly half the functional Internet — and almost no one has a contingency plan for it.
+Industry surveys consistently find that only a minority of large enterprises employ DNS redundancy.
+Our data sharpens the stakes — since .com underpins 42.7% of all observed hostnames, a .com-specific resolution failure would touch over four in ten names on the functional Internet, and almost no one has a contingency plan for it.

 The Single-Operator Risk